rillian/2019-gsoc/201908-cdli-news.md

-translations from its the extensive database available in TEI-XML laid out in the file hierarchy described by the [*Canonical Text Services*](https://www.homermultitext.org/hmt-doc/cite/texts/ctsoverview.html) model used by digital humanities project working with texts from the ancient world.
+translations from its the extensive database available in TEI-XML laid out in the file hierarchy described by the [*Canonical Text Services*](https://www.homermultitext.org/hmt-doc/cite/texts/ctsoverview.html) model used by digital humanities projects working with texts from the ancient world.

 This makes a broad set of tools developed for analysis of historical texts available to Assyriologists.